kirgudkov/rest-api-helper/README.md

-`rest-api-helper` is a lightweight package that simplifies and abstracts the process of making HTTP requests.
+`rest-api-helper` is a tiny lightweight package that abstracts the process of making HTTP requests.
-It provides a modular and extensible approach, allowing to define custom transport mechanisms, intercept and modify responses, and configure requests with ease.

-The library promotes separation of concerns and offers a structured API for creating requests, setting headers, body, URL and query parameters.

 # Installation